This is Adventurous Kate: Her job is to see the world

 "I was living in Boston ...and as much as I love Boston, I feel like I almost wasn't spreading my wings enough," she said.
 "I knew I had to grow somehow, and one of my dreams was always to travel the world.
 It seemed like a natural fit to just go for it."

 Her trip to Southeast Asia changed her life.
 Over her time there, the blog took off completely.
-She has been travelling ever since.
+She has been traveling ever since.

-But "Adventurous Kate" doesn't just showcase McCully's many travel destinations.
+But "Adventurous Kate" doesn't just showcase McCulley's many travel destinations.
 It also encourages women to go on their own adventures around the world without fear.

-"I know there's a lot of fearmongering about women travelling alone, and that's something I work hard to combat," she said.
-"The truth is that, with appropriate research and preparation, almost anywhere on the planet can be travelled safely by a woman alone."
+"I know there's a lot of fearmongering about women traveling alone, and that's something I work hard to combat," she said.
+"The truth is that, with appropriate research and preparation, almost anywhere on the planet can be traveled safely by a woman alone."

-McCully believes that travelling can empower women.
+McCulley believes that traveling can empower women.
 She writes content that aims to help women plan their own trips around the world-how to make travel easy, safe, and fun for them.

 She believes the accuracy and honesty of her content is what really propelled her blog into the mainstream.